tinko26/ao/docs/api/src/ao/ao_floatd.h.md

 # Overview

 This module defines the fastest floating-point type available on the target platform to be the `double` type.
-Additionally, it provides a couple of mathematical functions for that type.

-An override of the [`ao_float.h`](ao_float.h.md) module can conveniently include this module, if actually `double` is the fastest floating-point type available on the target platform.

 # Include